The Singer Chamber Players

 Welcome to our Singer Chamber Players website!
 This is David, Principal Clarinetist - Emeritus of the Grammy Award winning Orpheus Chamber Orchestra.
-In only a few seasons we have put together a chamber music group which is already exciting and entertaining audiences throughout So.
-Cal.
+In only a few seasons we have assembled an exciting and entertaining chamber music group, delighting audiences throughout Southern California.
 We have received rave reviews and standing ovations, including several immediate return engagements from presenters including:

-Judith Vander, President- Ojai Arts Center Chamber Music Series
+Judith Vander, President- Ojai Center for the Arts Chamber Music Series

 Maura Flood, Chair of Programs Committee- Friends of the Camarillo Library